Suryanshjamwal/Real-Estate-IRELAND/readme.md

 The data used for this analysis was sourced from Central Statistics Office (CSO), one of the largest online statistics platforms in Ireland, gov.ie, property price register and EU Central Bank.

-The dataset pulled from property register includes information on around 600,000 property listings over the period from January 2010 to December 2023.
-Rest other datasets from CSO and EU Central Bank include data from 2010-2021 of Rental properties, Buyers demographics, Gross Value added, population, migration, unemployement rate, interest rates, income and inflation rate.
+The dataset pulled from <b> property register </b> includes information on around 600,000 property listings over the period from January 2010 to December 2023.
+Rest other datasets from CSO and EU Central Bank include data from 2010-2021 of:

+* Rental properties
+* Buyers demographics
+* Gross Value added
+* Population
+* Migration
+* Unemployement Rates
+* Interest rates
+* Income
+* Inflation rates

 These datasets were chosen to find out how each one of the decision metrics inlfuenced property and rental prices in the Irish market.